gem/oq-engine/doc/web-api.md

 #### POST /v1/on_same_fs

-Check if a given filename exists and if first 32 bytes of its content  has the same checksum passed as argument of POST.
+Check if a given filename exists and if the first 32 bytes of its content have the same checksum passed as argument of POST.

 Parameters: